homestar92/ring-lardner-transcriptions/The Story of a Wonder Man.md

 “She said it was her laundress.”

-“Sis-boom-ah !
+“Sis-boom-ah!
 Tiger!”
 This from Bera.

 On another occasion Mrs. Stevens told me that another guest, a Mr. Spurl, brought his laundry down to her and bet her she couldn’t “do it up” in four hours.